h3rald/h3rald/contents/conver.md

 #### Canonical Format

 ConVer releases SHOULD be expressed using a single, two-byte value written in hexadecimal notation.
-Alternative representations MAY be used as described later on in this document, although the Canonical Format is RECOMMENDED.
+An alternative, more user-friendly representation MAY also be used as described later on in this document, although the Canonical Format is RECOMMENDED.

 Such value MAY be formatted using one of the following notations: